AletheiaWareLLC/Neuro/src/dsl/README.md

 # Neuro DSL

-Neuro uses a Domain-Specific Language to define Neural Networks of Pushdown Automaton.
+Neuro uses a Domain-Specific Language to define Neural Networks of Pushdown Automatons.

-There are two main parts to a `.neu` file; a set of Neurons and a set of Connections.
+There are two main parts to a `.neu` file; a set of Neurons and a set of Links.

 ## Neurons

 A Neuron is created with the keyword `neuron` followed by a globally unique identifier, followed by a block of state definitions.

-A state is created with the keyword `state` followed by a locally unique identifier, followed by a block of receivers.
+A state is created with the keyword `state` followed by a locally unique identifier, followed by a block of actions.

-A receiver is created with the keyword `receive` followed by an optional pattern, followed by a block of instructions.
+An action is created with the keyword `action` followed by an optional pattern, followed by a block of instructions.

 For example;
 ```
 neuron 0 {
     state 0 {
-        receive {
+        action {
             sub
             copy
-            jez #end
+            jez $end
             goto 1
-            #end
+            $end
         }
     }
     state 1 {
-        receive 0 {
+        action 0 {
             drop
+            # This is a comment
             goto 0
         }
-        receive {
+        action {
             send
         }
     }